pve/foobotapi/README.md

 # Using the foobotapi
 The Foobot is an indoor air pollution sensor device.
-InitialState is a dashboard for IOT.
+Io.Adafruit is a dashboard for IOT.
 This code connects the Foobot to several data sinks.

 <!---